aichaos/rivescript-js/docs/utils.md

 Strip extra whitespace from both ends of the string, and remove line breaks anywhere in the string.

+## string trim (string)

+Compatible implementation of `String.prototype.trim()`.
+Strips whitespace from the beginning and end of the string, but doesn't remove any whitespace inside the string like `strip()` does.

 ## void extend (object a, object b)

 Combine the properties of both objects into one.
 The properties from